Kansas City Electrical Inspectors | Expert Electrical Inspections

 A grandfather clause, also known as a grandfather policy, grandfathering, or grandfathered in, is a provision that states certain NEW RULES DO NOT APPLY OR MAY SUPERCEDE THE ORIGINAL RULES that were in place when the home was built.

-In the case of a home’s electrical system, if it remains original and untampered, code updates cannot be required or enforced when they happen.
+In the case of a home’s electrical inspection, if it remains original and untampered, code updates cannot be required or enforced when they happen.

 Worthwhile safety upgrades may be discussed and possibly recommended during the electrical inspection, but no enforcement can take place so long as it remains locked in the time capsule of when it was built.